One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

 In this way, SharePoint helps to centralize your workflow by decreasing the number of applications you have to jump back and forth.

 SharePoint licensing explored

-Almost all Microsoft 365 business licenses include a subscription to SharePoint Cloud services, which is how most of the businesses we work with acquire and use SharePoint.
+Almost all Microsoft 365 business licenses include a subscription to SharePoint Cloud services.

 - SharePoint Online — This is licensed out on a per-user basis and comes in two versions: Plan 1 and Plan 2.
 Both can be purchased as a standalone product or included in your Microsoft 365 plan.

 - On-Premises — With this option, your intranet sites get licensed with a Server/Cal (Client Access License) model.
-However, since most businesses get SharePoint as part of their Microsoft Office 365 package, they tend not to use on-premise versions in favor of the cloud.
+However, since most businesses get the program as part of their Microsoft Office 365 package, they tend not to use on-premise versions in favor of the cloud.